TMTecnologia/afiado/ARCHITECTURE.md

 For each technology choice, we will consider the following:

 - Context: What is the problem we are trying to solve?
 - Considered Alternatives: What other technologies did we consider?
-- Decision Factors: What factors led to the choice of this technology?
+List at least 3 alternatives.
-- Consequences: What are the trade-offs of this technology?
+- Consequences: What are the trade-offs of the chosen technology?
+What are the mitigation strategies for the negative consequences?

 ### Frontend Framework: Next.js